 "It's too hard"

-In addition, I reminded myself of my why constantly - I wanted a flatter belly and stronger legs, so I kept a photo of Nicole Murphy (don't judge but her body is "goals"!) handy for days when I was ready to eat the entire tub of ice cream; and while looking like Nicole is still a figment of my imagination, over time, my intention worked.
+In addition, I reminded myself of why constantly.
+I wanted a flatter belly and stronger legs, so I kept a photo of a body I admired handy for days when I was ready to eat the entire tub of ice cream.
+And while looking like my dream body is still a figment of my imagination, over time, my intention worked.

-So how do you get past self-sabotage specifically around your finances?
+So how do you avoid self-sabotage when it comes to your finances?